tamarathefunone-lang/calculator/README.md

-# Copilot Calculator
+# Calculator

-Copilot Calculator is a simple web application for performing basic arithmetic operations: addition, subtraction, multiplication, and division.
+ Calculator is a simple web application for performing basic arithmetic operations: addition, subtraction, multiplication, and division.
 Built with Python and Streamlit, it provides a fast and interactive user experience.

 ## Features
 - Add, subtract, multiply, or divide two numbers (supports decimals)